raffycastlee/1-0-3-lab_project_planning_cli_app/README.md

+# DONE

+## Implementation:
+### Foundations
+- [x] A user can interact dynamically with the program
+- [x] A user will be greeted by the program
+- [x] A user can see a list of options for the program
+- [x] When exiting, the program will say goodbye to the user
+### MVP
+- [x] A user will choose from options about what they want to do
+- [x] A user can play a random number guessing game
+- [x] A user can abandon the program by pressing any key at the option select
+### Stretch Features
+- [x] A user can get a random piece of advice
+- [x] A user can get a random cheer
+- [x] A user's inputs can be validated
+### Stretch upon Stretch
+- [x] Delay when producing random int for guessing game
+- [x] Split into modules (++utils, handlers)
+- [x] Loop until quit on Main Menu

 # 1.0.3 Lab: Project Planning with a CLI App
 - [1.0.3 Lab: Project Planning with a CLI App](#103-lab-project-planning-with-a-cli-app)
   - [Welcome to your first Node lab!](#welcome-to-your-first-node-lab)